ia-toki/tcframe/docs/tutorials/tutorial_2.rst

 The following is a problem spec that is derived directly from the problem statement.
 We are using the same private method ``eachElementBetween()`` from the previous tutorial.
 We are adding another private method ``allAreEqual()``.
 We are also adding several private methods for checking graph properties, namely ``noSelfLoop()`` (self loop is an edge connecting a node to itself) and ``isConnected()``.
 These methods are very modular and we can always reuse them for another problem.
 However, note that the methods assume the nodes of the graph are 0-based, and several minor changes are needed if the nodes are 1-based.

 Let's focus on the syntax differences compared to the first tutorial.
-Note that we are using the method ``Constraints()`` to include the global constraints that applies to every subtasks, and we are using ``SubtaskX()`` to include the constraints that applies to only those subtasks.
-Since ``Subtask3()`` does not have any additional constraints that is not included in the global constraints, we can simply just leave the method empty.
+Note that we are using the method ``Constraints()`` to include the global constraints that applies to every subtask, and we are using ``SubtaskX()`` to include the constraints that apply to only those subtasks.
+Since ``Subtask3()`` does not have any additional constraints that are not included in the global constraints, we can simply just leave the method empty.

 ``minimum-spanning-tree/spec.cpp``: